Falls and the Elderly: Case Presentation

 • Modified Falls Efficacy Scale (MFES) measured at 82% (highrisk).

 Note the plot projection of centre of mass on September 2012 study demonstrates a greater anterior-posterior (A-P) and medial-lateral (M-L) migration, when compared to the November 2012 study.
-This indicates improved stability confidence while erect.
+This indicates improved stability and confidence while erect.

 Treatment and Therapeutic Plan

-From the assessment it appears this lady had a vestibular hypo-function on the left.
+From the assessment, it appears this lady had a vestibular hypo-function on the left.

 Given this presentation and findings, the Practitioner’s therapeutic goals were: